evitolins/refresher.js/README.md

 ## Why Refresher?
 `requestAnimationFrame()` provides a few perks that the ol' `setInterval()` lacks.
-Supporeed browsers use `rAF` more efficently to issue synced with the browser's redraw time.
-This should be encouraged, since it could  potentially reduce unnessessary network activity and processor/battery usage.
+Supported browsers use `rAF` more efficiently to issue synced with the browser's redraw time.
+This should be encouraged, since it could  potentially reduce unnecessary network activity and processor/battery usage.

 Another great feature is that `rAF` commands will not issue when a browser window or tab is not active.
-This means your repeatitive tasks are quickly muted until that window regains focus.
+This means your repetitive tasks are quickly muted until that window regains focus.
 Other than that, it's compact, easy to use and has all the options you need.

 ## More info on requestAnimationFrame()